nsolerieu/slrncl.com/www/blog/content/posts/2024-10-31-noteworthy-notes-october-2024.md

-# Noteworthy notes - November 2024
+# Noteworthy notes - October 2024

 Introducing a new format.
 I’ll keep it loose to form a monthly stream-of-consciousness vibe.
 I objectively spend too much time thinking if something is worth a blog post.
 Hopefully, this format will allow silly observations to coexist alongside other comments without turning into senseless mush.